 Most child psychologists and parents agree that somewhere between 2 and 4 years old is a good time to introduce your little one to the cinema or the theater, considering that the film or show in question is age-appropriate for your child.
 Nonetheless, how cinema-ready a kid might be will ultimately depend on their individual characteristics at the time.
 So as always, it’s important to neither rush, nor pressure your kid into it just because you’ve heard of other 2-years old that actually look forward to staying put in a seat for 120 minutes.
 It might hold true for some kids, and not so much for others.

-To help you weight discern, here are some aspects to take into consideration:
+To help you weight your options, here are some aspects to take into consideration:

-- Your son’s capacity to sit still for longer than 30 min at a time and be happy about it.
+- Your child’s capacity to sit still for longer than 30 min at a time and be happy about it.

 - Your kid’s usual attention span.

 - Your kid’s tolerance for noise, dark places, or loud sounds -it can be an overwhelming experience for some kids that aren’t used to or aren’t interested in such activities.

 - According to Brenda Nixon in The Birth to Five Book: “Any noise that registers 90 decibels or higher can hurt a child’s hearing”, and some movies can measure up to 130 decibels.